Management

 Some anticancer medicines, pain medicines, and other medicines cause constipation.
 This condition occurs when bowel movements do not happen as often as usual and stool becomes hard and dry, making it difficult to pass.
 When waste matter remains too long in the bowels, water is absorbed.
 This leads to hard stools and constipation.
 These suggestions may help prevent or ease constipation:

-• Drink plenty of liquids, especially water—at least 8 cups every day, unless advised otherwise by your healthcare provider.
+• Drink plenty of liquids, especially water—at least 8 cups every day, unless advised otherwise by your doctor.

 • Drink a hot liquid, such as hot tea, about one-half hour before your usual time for a bowel movement.